 Remember that just because you are able to catch a wave doesn't mean you have to.
 Kayak surfers can usually catch waves more quickly because of the speed of their paddling, and therefore can usually get to waves before board surfers.
 So, be sure to be generous and share the waves.
 When in doubt, be courteous to your fellow wave riders and give them the right-of-way.

-Learn more techniques and tips for kayak surfing by following the links on the next page.
+Learn more techniques and tips for kayak surfing by following the links below.

 - Adventure Sports Unlimited.
 "History of World Kayak Surging Competitions."http://www.asudoit.com/kayak_fest/history.html

 - Bay Area Sea Kayakers (BASK).
 "Kayak Surfing."http://www.bask.org/surfing/